KETROSITHOLE/COS110/README.md

-# COS110
+## COS110: Object-Oriented Programming

-The focus is on object-oriented (OO) programming.
-Concepts including inheritance and multiple inheritance, polymorphism, operator overloading, memory management (static and dynamic binding), interfaces, encapsulation, reuse, etc. will be covered in the module.
-The module teaches sound program design with the emphasis on modular code, leading to well structured, robust and documented programs.
+Welcome to COS110, where we delve into the fundamentals of object-oriented (OO) programming.
+Throughout this course, you'll explore essential concepts such as inheritance, polymorphism, operator overloading, memory management (including static and dynamic binding), interfaces, encapsulation, and reuse.
+Our aim is to equip you with the knowledge and skills necessary to design sound programs, emphasizing modular code for well-structured, robust, and documented software solutions.

-A modern OO programming language is used as the vehicle to develop these skills.
-The module will introduce the student to basic data structures, lists, stacks and queues.
+In this module, we utilize a modern OO programming language as the primary tool for honing your programming skills.
+Through practical exercises and assignments, you'll gain hands-on experience in implementing these concepts, fostering a deep understanding of how to apply them effectively in real-world scenarios.
+Additionally, we'll introduce you to basic data structures, including lists, stacks, and queues, laying the groundwork for more advanced programming tasks.

+### Key Topics Covered:
+- Inheritance and Multiple Inheritance
+- Polymorphism
+- Operator Overloading
+- Memory Management (Static and Dynamic Binding)
+- Interfaces and Encapsulation
+- Code Reuse
+- Modular Code Design
+- Documentation Best Practices

+By the end of COS110, you'll not only have a solid grasp of OO programming principles but also be capable of designing and implementing well-structured programs that meet industry standards.
+Whether you're a beginner or looking to refine your programming skills, this module offers a comprehensive learning experience to help you succeed in the dynamic field of software development.

+For more information, please refer to the [official course page](https://www.up.ac.za/yearbooks/2023/EBIT-faculty/UG-modules/view/COS%20110).